CloudNationHQ/terraform-azure-rsv/examples/protected-file-share/README.md

 ```

-In the below example, a policy of type file share is created.
+In the below example, a policy of type file share is created, it also create a Backup Container which assosiates the Azure Storage account to be part of the Recovery Service Vault

 ```hcl
 module "rsv" {